k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

 All pods having completed the backup will be in the `finished` list.
 At the end of the backup operation, a `MedusaBackup` custom resource will be created with the same name as the `MedusaBackupJob` object.
 It materializes the backup locally on the Kubernetes cluster.
-For a restore to be possible, a `MedusaBackup` object should exist.
+For a restore to be possible, a `MedusaBackup` object must exist.

 ## Creating a Backup Schedule